jewelsofthought/neshama/site/posts/external/path_working-ed.md

 But do the Paths of the Tree of Life really represent a valid set of Archetypes?

-{ This is an interesting discussion.
+{Note: This is an interesting discussion.
 If I had to use Tau, I would say that it is representative of an ending (in this format).
 The final path to incarnation.
 The future that is always beckoning and always ready to open to us.
 His association of Tau as judgement, and thus fire, will have to be further investigated}

 It is possible to test this, by seeing how different individuals' experiences of Path-working compare.
 Let us assume that these individuals each explore a given path, each relying on their own "clairvoyant faculty" (or Active Imagination) to provide their data, and not passively indulging in a completely guided meditation.
 If the Paths are indeed Archetypal, we should expect to see that the visions produced all share common characteristics, which go beyond what is suggested by the conscious imagery of those Paths.
 In a series of surveys over the past 6 months, I did see that this was in fact the case.

-{Why would judgement be associated with this, the 31st path?
+{Note: Why would judgement be associated with this, the 31st path?
 Would it not be better associated with a path that extends from _Din/Gevurah_ itself?
 As this is the _Sephirah_ that represents Judgement in the Tree.}

 Let us take, for example, the Thirty First Path of the Tree of Life, which is associated with Fire, and with the Tarot Trump "Judgement".
 I present three excerpts from Path-workings - the first, by myself, which I did approximately two years ago.
 The second two are accounts which I discovered much more recently: one is from the Aurum Solis, and the other is by the writer J. L. Williams.